 Welcome to Pitsford School and to our Virtual Open Day!
 Obviously we would much prefer to meet you in person and show you around, however, this gives you the opportunity to still see the school, but from the comfort and safety of your own home!
-You are welcome to book a call with the Head on the 26th September or even arrange a private visit if you would still like to see us in action.
+You are welcome to book a Zoom call with either the Head or our Head of Juniors or, when restrictions are lifted, even arrange a private visit if you would still like to see us in action.

 Pitsford School was founded in 1989 to be an affordable and excellent independent day school, serving the county of Northamptonshire and beyond.
 Since then, it has remained true to its founding mission but has widened its reach by opening its doors to girls in 1998 and by including a dynamic new Junior school on site.